leonardogrig/auto-commit-ai/README.md

-# Git Commit Suggestions for Visual Studio Code
+# Auto Commit AI for Visual Studio Code

-Git Commit Suggestions is a Visual Studio Code extension that generates suggested commit messages based on your staged changes.
+Auto Commit AI is a Visual Studio Code extension that generates suggested commit messages based on your staged changes.
 It uses OpenAI's GPT-3 to create relevant and descriptive commit messages.

 ## Features